 In August of this year, Tyndale released a new Inspire Bible for Girls ages 8 and up.
 This new Bible is a wonderful edition to the award-winning Inspire line, and I’ll be sharing my review on the blog today as well as a few pages I’ve illustrated in mine.
 Yes, this Bible is for girls of all ages, including us “big” girls.
-You can also watch my review on YouTube here.

 To order your own Inspire Bible for Girls on Amazon, shop my affiliate link here.
 Choose from either Hardcover or Softcover.